 The Arcadia University Distinguished Scholarship

-A merit-based scholarship that recognizes academic excellence, outstanding leadership, and community service of both first-year and transfer applicants.
-First-year students are evaluated on the basis of their grades, SAT/ACT scores, types of coursework taken, high school rank and involvement, award amounts go up to $24,000 annually for first-year students entering in the 2019-2020 academic year.
-Transfer students are evaluated on the basis of their cumulative GPA and coursework and award amounts go up to $17,000 per year for full-time transfer students entering in either the 2019-20 academic year.
+A merit-based scholarship, applicable toward tuition, that recognizes academic excellence, outstanding leadership, and community service of both first-year and transfer applicants.
+First-year students are evaluated on the basis of their grades, types of coursework taken, high school rank and involvement, award amounts go up to $28,000 annually for first-year students entering in the 2021-2022 academic year.
+Transfer students are evaluated on the basis of their cumulative GPA and coursework and award amounts go up to $20,000 per year for full-time transfer students entering in either the 2021-22 academic year.
 There is no special application required, all students who apply for full-time undergraduate admission will be automatically reviewed.

 Notes for Transfer Students: